oktadev/okta-blog/_source/_posts/2021-09-20-cli-ssh-oauth-device-grant.md

 PAM_EXTERN int pam_sm_authenticate( pam_handle_t *pamh, int flags,int argc, const char **argv )
 ```

 The second interface handles the authentication flow, which holds all our authentication logic.
-The code is self explanatory, so we'll only cover the high-level steps:
+The code is self-explanatory, so we'll only cover the high-level steps:

-1. First, plug in your org's urls in `deviceflow.c`.
-Change the url based on your org name and whether you are using the org Authentication Server or a custom Authentication Server.
+1. First, plug in your org's URLs in `deviceflow.c`.
+Change the URL based on your org name and whether you are using the org Authentication Server or a custom Authentication Server.
 Also, define the client ID for the Native App where you've enabled the Device Authorization grant type.

    ```c
    #define DEVICE_AUTHORIZE_URL  "https://dev-133337.okta.com/oauth2/v1/device/authorize"